 Reading fine literature, science, philosophy, politics, ethics and other controversial subjects elevates the whole experience of the self.
 The mind expands over time, solving or trying to solve, the gigantic organic puzzles of life.
 The brain must ply its trade – earn its keep – and do so without immediate gratification.

 Will you live longer if you read War and Peace?
-If you read The Power and the Glory, Crime and Punishment, Of Mice and Men, Pride and Prejudice, The Sound and the Fury, Fathers and Sons and hundreds of other works normally referred to as heady or heavy reading, then likely you are conceptually puzzle solving at the highest level.
+If you read The Power and the Glory, Crime and Punishment, Of Mice and Men, Pride and Prejudice, In Search of Lost Time, The Sound and the Fury, Fathers and Sons and hundreds of other works normally referred to as heady or heavy reading, then likely you are conceptually puzzle solving at the highest level.
 Therefore you are affecting an upward IQ event over time in yourself.
 Thus you fall into the correlation between IQ and longevity.

 Will you achieve economic independence if you read John C. Bogle’s The Little Book of Common Sense Investing?
 If you are reading A Random Walk Down Wall Street, What Wall Street Doesn’t Want You to Know, Crash Proof, Capitalism Socialism and Democracy, Economic Sophisms, The Wealth of Nations, Human Action, Man Economy and State, Capitalism and Freedom, Classical Economics Reconsidered, Individualism and Economic Order and other works by economists, then you are puzzle solving.